NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Spell Effects/Spell Effect_ Rejuvenating Touch.md

 Granted by [[Feats/Rejuvenating Touch|Rejuvenating Touch]].

-An ally that recovers Hit Points from your [[Spells/Lay on Hands|Lay on Hands]] gains 10 temporary Hit Points at the start of their turn during each of the next 10 rounds.
+An ally that recovers Hit Points from your [[Lay on Hands|Lay on Hands]] gains 10 temporary Hit Points at the start of their turn during each of the next 10 rounds.

 *Source: Pathfinder Player Core 2*
 *ORC*